Event Handling and SocketContext Reference

 pub fn http_extensions(&self) -> &HttpExtensionsReturns

-- HTTP extensions from the initial handshake request.
+- The HTTP extensions of the initial handshake.

 When to use it

-- Reusing values written by HTTP layers/interceptors during handshake.
+- To reuse data written by HTTP interceptors/layers during the handshake.

 Method disconnect()